PATRIC3/p3_docs/docroot/user_guides/services/comprehensive_genome_analysis_service.md

 #### Single-cell
   * SPAdes is an assembler for both single-cell and standard (multicell) assembly, and it improves on the recently released E+V−SC assembler (specialized for single-cell data).

+### Trim Reads Before Assembly
+Selecting "True" opens additional options for trimming reads.

+#### Racon and Pilon Iterrations
+  * PATRIC’s assembly service also allows for the correction of assembly errors (or “polish) using Racon and/or Pilon.
+Both Racon and Pilon take the contigs and the reads mapped to those contigs, and look for discrepancies between the assembly and the majority of the reads.
+Where there is a discrepancy, Racon or Pilon will correct the assembly if the majority of the reads call for that.
+Racon is for long reads (PacBio or Nanopore) and Pilon is for shorter reads (Illumina or Ion Torrent).
+Once the assembly has been corrected with the reads, it is still possible to do another iteration to further improve the assembly, but each one takes time.
+PATRIC allows for 0 to 4 Racon or Pilon iterations.

+#### Min.
+Contig Length and Coverage
+  * The assembly service also provides the ability to change the minimum contig length and coverage.

 ### Domain
 The taxonomic domain of the target organism: bacteria or archaea.